xcomfan/xcomfan.github.io/go/functions.md

 }
 ```

-When two or more consecutive named function parameters share a type, you can omit the ty ep from all but the last.
+When two or more consecutive named function parameters share a type, you can omit the type from all but the last.
 Thus the above example can be written as.

 ```go
 func addNumbers(a, b int) int {